danieljfeller/mwac/README.md

 https://api.weather.gov/points/44.27028000000007,-71.30332999999996

 2. Receive a JSON document and find the forecast property inside the properties object
-   - Find the hourly forecast from the forecastHourly property:
+   - Find the hourly forecast from the forecastHourly property and retrieve that URL:
    - "https://api.weather.gov/gridpoints/GYX/37,81/forecast/hourly"

 Gridpoint data information:
-- Presented in JSON format
 - Document contains data about the forecast grid, with multiple layers of data
 - The data is presented as a time series, in an hourly format